PointSource/git-rtc/README.md

 # Install

-To run the program, you must have `lcsm` on your PATH.
+To run the program, you must have `lscm` on your PATH.
 Follow these steps to run the application.

     chmod +x bin/index.js